 We prioritized variants in RBP binding sites are with more-than-expected somatic mutations.
 In order to evaluate the somatic mutation burden, we first separated the genome into 1Mbp bins and calculated a local background mutation rate in each window.
 Then for each eCLIP peak, we counted the number of somatic mutations, and compared it to the nearest local 1Mbp context using a one-sided binomial test.
 If a specific RBP binding site was enriched for somatic mutations, the variant falling in that site was given a higher priority.

+Differentially Expressed Key Genes

+For each peak of each RBP, we find the associated gene of that peak by intersecting with the Gencode gene definitions.
+Using the DESeq2 results, we consider genes with q-values that are less than 0.05 to be differentially expressed.
+If an RBP peak is associated with a gene that is significantly differentially expressed in a tissue type, we increase the score of the variant falling in such peak by 1.

 Accessibility Availability of data and materials

 We have made this RNA variant annotation and prioritization tool available as an open-source software at radar.gersteinlab.org.
 The website contains details on usage, examples, resources, and dependencies.
 We also provided a genome-wide pre-built RADAR baseline score for every base pair on the genome (hg19 version of genome).
 Users can directly query the annotation and functional impact score from radar.gersteinlab.org.
 Also, we released all pre-built data context and genome-wide baseline scores at radar.gersteinlab.org.